-It is uncertain whether the Roman bridge at Monkchester survived into Norman times, but it is likely that at the very least, the foundations remained.
-Like the Romans, the Normans recognised the strategic importance of this bridging point and in September 1080, Robert Curthose, eldest son of William the Conqueror, returning from a military expedition in Scotland, built a castle of earth and wood on the site of the Roman fort, overlooking the bridge.
+It is uncertain whether the Roman bridge at Monkchester survived into Norman times but it is likely that, at the very least, the foundations remained.
+Like the Romans, the Normans recognised the strategic importance of this bridging point.
+In September 1080, Robert Curthose, the eldest son of William the Conqueror, who was returning from a military expedition in Scotland, built a ‘castle of earth and wood’ on the site of the Roman fort overlooking the bridge.

 In 1172 the ‘new castle’ as it was named, was rebuilt with a stone keep by Maurice the Engineer (Mauricius Caementarius) who was working for Henry II.
 Most of the stonework of the present keep dates from this period.

-One factor in strengthening this fortification was that Henry had relocated the Sheriff of Northumberland from Bamburgh Castle to Newcastle.
-We can still see the solid square keep of the castle today and it is surely one of the city’s most precious monuments.
-It is this castle that gave the city its name.
+One factor in strengthening the fortification was that Henry had relocated the Sheriff of Northumberland from Bamburgh Castle to Newcastle.
+We can still see the solid square keep of Newcastle’s castle today and it is surely one of the city’s most precious monuments.
+It is, after all, the castle that gave the city its name.

-It seems to have performed its defensive role well up until 1095 when it was seized by Norman barons under Robert De Mowbray Earl of Northumberland, during a rebellion against King William Rufus.
+The castle seems to have performed its defensive role quite well up until 1095 when it was seized by Norman barons under Robert De Mowbray Earl of Northumberland, during a rebellion against King William Rufus.
 The king sent north an army to quash the rebellion and the castle of Newcastle was forced to surrender.

 A medieval walled town grew up around this new castle which became an important stronghold in the northern defences against the Scots.
 Its military importance stimulated trade and commerce and the expanding town developed into a major sea port.
 By 1300 Newcastle’s importance was such that it was permitted to appoint its own mayor and a century later the town became a county in its own right, independent of Northumberland, which lay outside its walls.

-Rope making, shipbuilding and glass making were among the early trades to develop in Newcastle but without a doubt the most important of all the industries of the town was the mining and export of coal.
+Rope making, shipbuilding and glass making were among the early trades to develop in Newcastle but without a doubt the most important of all the industries in the town was the mining and export of coal.
 The Tyneside pits were among the first to be worked in England and for centuries Newcastle was the most important exporter of coals to London.
-Thus we have the familiar phrase ‘to carry coals to Newcastle’ to describe a rather pointless exercise, a variation of ‘selling sand to the Arabs’.
+Thus we have the familiar phrase ‘to carry coals to Newcastle’ to describe a rather pointless exercise, a like the similar phrase ‘selling sand to the Arabs’.

 In 1247 a major addition to the castle was constructed to the north of the keep in the form of a gateway.
 Built on the orders of Henry III, this gateway is known today as the Blackgate.

 This oval-shaped fortified building was converted into a house in 1618 when the roof and windows were added.
-In the eighteenth century it was occupied by tenements when one of its residents, a Patrick Black, is said to have given his name to the building.
+In the eighteenth century it was made up of tenements when one of its residents, a Patrick Black, is said to have given his name to the building.